 Actual costs incurred during the first year vary depending on the severity of the injury,but generally break down as follows:

 Ã¢Â€Â¢ For TBI survivors who require rehabilitation services,costs approach $200,000 during the first year and $18,000 for patients who do not require rehabilitation

 Ã¢Â€Â¢ Medical and non-medical costs after hospitalization including insurance,home modifications and vocational rehabilitation average $151,587

 Ã¢Â€Â¢ Patients with minor head injuries can still rack up to $15,000 in clinical testing,medication,and follow-up appointments

 The psychosocial aspect when dealing with the costs of a brain injury can be just as harsh as the economic aspect.
 About 52% of patients who survive severe head trauma become moderately or severely disabled within the first two years after the injury.
 Many of the patients who are lucky to escape physical disabilities are never able to recover full social independence.

-About four years after the injury,most survivors live with their families and neither work nor attend school,which means they need a personal injury law firm looking out for them.
+About four years after the injury,most survivors live with their families and neither work nor attend school,which means they need a get help with a car accident claim looking out for them.
 This imposes a significant psychological burden on their families and caretakers.
 Many marriages and partnerships end up breaking up thus increasing the risk of social isolation.
 Furthermore,mood disorders are very common in survivors and the risk of suicide high.